In this article I’ll be doing a meditation Questions And Answers session.

 For more on this, read my article Guided Meditation VS Silent Meditation.

-What To Do Before And After Meditation
+What To Do Before And After

 It’s important to know what to do both before meditation and after.
-By starting your meditation the right way, you will get more out of it.
+By starting your practice the right way, you will get more out of it.
 And by doing certain things after meditation, you can make the effects last longer.